matrix-org/matrix-spec-proposals/proposals/2477-user-defined-ephemeral-events.md

 }
 ```

-These defaults are to ensure that all current Matrix EDUs continue to work as intended.

-**NB**;
-To reduce the complexity of the change, this proposal suggests to - for the time being - only limit
-the user-defined types by these power levels changes.
-The default values for `m.*` specified here in
-`ephemeral` would then only be expected to be informational in purpose.

 ### Extension of the room-specific ephemeral data received in /sync responses

 Because the user-defined ephemeral events can't be aggregated and massaged by Synapse in a simple
-manner, this then suggests instead adding a few more fields to the room-specific ephemeral events as
+manner, this MSC instead requires adding a few more fields to the room-specific ephemeral events as
 they are encoded in a sync response.
-The suggested additions are;
+The additions in question are;

 - `sender` (`string`) - The fully qualified ID of the user that sent the EDU
-- `origin_server_ts` (`integer`) - Timestamp in milliseconds on the originating homeserver when this
+- `origin_server_ts` (`integer`) - The timestamp in milliseconds on the originating homeserver when
-event was sent
+- this event was sent

-To reduce the risk of breaking existing clients, as well as reducing the scope of change required by
-this proposal, the suggestion is to allow the original `m.*` events to skip these keys where no value
+To reduce the scope of changes required by this proposal, the suggestion is to allow the original
-could be easily assigned to them.
-E.g. typing notices, read receipts.
+`m.*` events to skip these keys where no value could be easily assigned to them.
+E.g. typing notices,
+read receipts.

 ```json
 {